-- 16.1 Operation Encompass is a police and education early intervention safeguarding partnership which ensures that a child's school is informed that there has been an incident of domestic abuse to which the child or young person has been exposed. - 16.2 When an Operation Encompass notification is received by school it is transferred onto schools' recording system with actions linked to the notification. - 16.3 The DSL will conduct an individual assessment of the child's needs, and decide on any school routine modifications that need to be made. - 16.4 If there are additional concerns around the child's safety and wellbeing due to being aware of previously unknown information, a referral to CADS will be made.
+- 16.1 Operation Encompass is a police and education early intervention safeguarding partnership which ensures that a child's school is informed that there has been an incident of domestic abuse to which the child or young person has been exposed. - 16.2 School will also receive Police Safeguarding Reports (PSRs) following police attendance at any incident of a safeguarding nature involving family where children are present.
+These are detailed accounts which should only be shared with DSLs in their entirety. - 16.3 When an Operation Encompass notification is received by school it is transferred in its entirety onto CPOMS with actions linked to the notification. - 16.4 Upon Receipt of a PSR, this should NOT be copied in it's entirety onto the child's record, however a summary of the information and any actions taken can be recorded on the child's file, for example 'PSR received regarding an assault in the property XX witnessed' as an example. - 16.5 The DSL will conduct an individual assessment of the child's needs, and decide on any school routine modifications that need to be made. - 16.6 If there are additional concerns around the child's safety and wellbeing due to being aware of previously unknown information, a referral to CADS will be made.